trhodeos/avettbrotherstabs/A_Lover_Like_You.md

+---
+layout: tab
+title: A Lover Like You
+---
 # A Lover Like You

 The capo should be placed at 2nd fret if you want to be in the correct